WaiChen04/Code-Snippet/README.md

 ## Java

 All the Java files I edited are in the "src" folder.
-All of the code can be runned through VSCode.
+All of the code can be run through VSCode.

 To run through the terminal: